JoltonDsouza/AirInterview/README.md

 # AirInterview

-This document contains the assignment for role of computer vision position
+This document contains the assignment for role of computer vision position.

+Assuming you know the basic knowledge about C++, CMake and Docker, this will only take you at most 2 hours to finish the basic requirement.

 ## Requirements